dsscollection/git-github-for-stats/README.md

 2. The highly functional web interfaces mentioned above are often the most pleasant and natural way to navigate and search your files, even though all the same information exists locally.
 It is a pleasure to browse through your own work, across multiple projects or files and across time, as if it's a well-designed website.
 You must push your work to GitHub to enjoy this.

 **GitHub issues** are another powerful feature of the platform.
-Recall that we are repurposing Git, a tool designed to facilitate software development.
-The issues for a project are its bug tracker.
-For projects that are not pure software development, we co-opt this machinery to organize our to do list more generally.
+Recall that we are repurposing Git, a tool that facilitates software development.
+Think of the issues for a project as its bug tracker.
+For projects that are not pure software development, we co-opt this machinery to organize our to-do list more generally.
 The basic unit is an issue and you can interact with one in two ways.

 First, issues are integrated into the project's web interface on GitHub, with a rich set of options for linking to project files and incremental changes.
 Second, issues and their associated comment threads appear in your email, just like regular messages (this can, of course, be configured).
 The result is that all correspondence about a project comes through your normal channels, but is also tracked inside the project itself, with excellent navigability and search capabilities.
 For software, issues are used to track bugs and feature requests.
 In a data analysis project, you might open an issue to flesh out a specific sub-analysis or to develop a complicated figure.
 In a course, we use them to manage homework submission, marking, and peer review.